Programme

 Mental health – spotting the signs and supporting your colleagues - Charlie Hodson, Hospitality Action

-Depression and work pressures drove Charlie to attempting suicide.
-Now an HA Ambassador Charlie will talk about his journey and also how to spot the signs in your colleagues who are suffering and need support.
+Depression and work pressures drove Charlie to attemp suicide.
+Now an HA Patron Charlie will talk about his journey and how to spot the signs in your colleagues who are suffering and need support.

 12.00